 Plan for Child/Eldercare

 Even if you’re taking classes online, you’ll still need uninterrupted quiet time to complete your assignment.
 One way to make this happen is to arrange for childcare or eldercare if you have kids or are taking care of elderly family members.
+Costs for this may be high, which is just another reason to make sure you succeed.

 Create a Routine and Stay Organized